NungariBri/Software-Engineering-process-model-answers/Final_anwers.md

 ---

 ### 4.9 Provide three examples of software projects that would be amenable to the component-based model.
 Be specific.
+*ERP Systems- These are built from distinct modules like HR, payroll, inventory etc *Smart Home Applications- Rather than building form scratch ,prebuilt device control components are used for heating,lighting and security
+*Banking Applications- Incorporates components for authentication such as biometrics and OTP

 **Answer:**